 To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

-Tis the season—a time for beautiful music, lovely pageantry, parties, fun and family time, the annual bedlam in shopping malls, specialty stores, discount houses and over the Internet.
+’Tis the season—a time for beautiful music, lovely pageantry, parties, fun and family time—and, of course, the annual bedlam in shopping malls, specialty stores, discount houses, and online shopping carts.

 In fact, this sort of thing was even beginning to occur in ancient Israel in the time of Moses.
-God told the nation of Israel in Deuteronomy 12:30–31, "Do not inquire after their gods, saying, 'How did these nations serve their gods?
-I also will do likewise.'
-You shall not worship the Lord your God in that way; for every abomination to the Lord which He hates they have done to their gods...
-'Whatever I command you, be careful to observe it; you shall not add to it nor take away from it....'"
+God told the nation of Israel, “Do not inquire after their gods, saying, ‘How did these nations serve their gods?
+I also will do likewise.’
+You shall not worship the Lord your God in that way; for every abomination to the Lord which He hates they have done to their gods….
+Whatever I command you, be careful to observe it; you shall not add to it nor take away from it’” (Deuteronomy 12:30–32).
 The warning was to not attempt to worship God in the way the idolatrous peoples worshipped their false gods.

-Later on, in Jeremiah 10, the prophet Jeremiah was inspired to write, "Thus says the Lord: Do not learn the way of the Gentiles; do not be dismayed at the signs of heaven, for the Gentiles are dismayed at them.
+Later on, the prophet Jeremiah was inspired to write, “Thus says the Lord: ‘Do not learn the way of the Gentiles; do not be dismayed at the signs of heaven, for the Gentiles are dismayed at them.
 For the customs of the peoples are futile; for one cuts a tree from the forest, the work of the hands of the workman, with the ax.
-They decorate it with silver and gold.
-They fasten it with nails and hammers so that it will not topple.
+They decorate it with silver and gold; they fasten it with nails and hammers so that it will not topple.
 They are upright, like a palm tree, and they cannot speak; they must be carried, because they cannot go by themselves.
-Do not be afraid of them, for they cannot do evil, nor can they do any good" (vv.
-2–5).
+Do not be afraid of them, for they cannot do evil, nor can they do any good” (Jeremiah 10:2–5).

-These behaviors and the failure of God's people to obey his commandments brought about curses which are detailed in Deuteronomy 28.
-Consider verse 15: "But it shall come to pass, if you do not obey the voice of the Lord your God, to observe carefully all His commandments and His statutes which I command you today, that all these curses will come upon you and overtake you."
+These behaviors and the failure of God’s people to obey His commandments brought about curses, which are detailed in Deuteronomy 28.
+Consider verse 15: “But it shall come to pass, if you do not obey the voice of the Lord your God, to observe carefully all His commandments and His statutes which I command you today, that all these curses will come upon you and overtake you.”

 It’s pretty plain that not following the instructions given by Almighty God carries with it curses, which are the very opposite of blessings.

-More information is available on this interesting and vital subject in the articles on Christmas entitled "What's Hidden by the Holidays" and "The Economics of Christmas."
-You may also want to read the free booklet The Holy Days: God's Master Plan to learn about God's ordained celebrations, which bring benefits, not curses.
+More information is available on this interesting and vital subject.
+You may want to read the free booklets The Holy Days: God’s Master Plan and Is Christmas Christian? to learn about God’s ordained celebrations—which bring benefits, not curses.
 It will be worth your time.
-Order it today.
+Order them today, or read or listen to them online, right here at Tomorrow’s World.

 Subscribe to Tomorrow's World Commentary podcasts on iTunes and Google Play!